-- 26. (a) The Speaker shall possess the powers and perform the duties prescribed as follows: - (1) To preserve order and decorum; he or she may speak to points of order in preference to the other Members, rising from his or her chair for that purpose. - (2) To decide all questions of order subject to appeal to the Assembly by any Member.
-On every appeal, the Speaker shall have the right to assign the reason for his or her decision. - (3) To name any Member to perform the duties of the Speaker, except that any substitution may not extend beyond adjournment. - (4) To have general direction over the Assembly chamber and rooms set aside for the use of the Assembly, including the rooms for use by Members as private offices. - (5) To allocate funds, staffing, and other resources for the effective operation of the Assembly. - (6) To appoint the membership of all standing and special committees, and their respective chairpersons and vice-chairpersons.
-The Speaker has approval power over the appointment of subcommittees of those standing and special committees. - (7) To establish a schedule of meetings of standing committees or subcommittees and to approve special meetings at a time different from the scheduled time. - (8) To have general control and direction over the Journals, papers, and bills of the Assembly. - (9) To act as Chairperson of the Committee of the Whole. - (10) To order the Lobby and Gallery cleared whenever he or she deems it necessary.
+- 26. (a) The Speaker possesses the powers and shall perform the duties prescribed as follows: - (1) To preserve order and decorum; he or she may speak to points of order in preference to the other Members, rising from his or her chair for that purpose. - (2) To decide all questions of order subject to appeal to the Assembly by any Member.
+On every appeal, the Speaker shall have the right to assign the reason for his or her decision. - (3) To name any Member to perform the duties of the Speaker, except that any substitution may not extend beyond adjournment. - (4) To have general direction over the Assembly chamber and rooms set aside for the use of the Assembly, including the rooms for use by Members as private offices. - (5) To allocate funds, staffing, and other resources for the effective operation of the Assembly. - (6) To appoint the membership of all standing and special committees, including the Committee on Rules, and their respective chairpersons and vice chairpersons.
+The Speaker has approval power over the appointment of subcommittees of standing and special committees, except as otherwise provided in Rule 14.5.
+The Committee on Rules consists of the Chairperson, Vice Chairperson, and other Members who shall be appointed by the Speaker in accordance with the process for appointing the membership of standing committees pursuant to this rule.
+Two alternate members of the Committee on Rules shall be appointed in accordance with the process for appointing members to the Committee on Rules.
+Members and alternates so appointed shall remain in office until their successors are selected as provided for in these rules.
+The Speaker may designate any member in lieu of or in addition to the alternate member to fill a temporary vacancy.
+An alternate member may serve when a committee member is absent.

-- (11) To authenticate by his or her signature, when necessary or required by law, all bills, memorials, resolutions, orders, proceedings, writs, warrants, and subpoenas issued by order of the Assembly. - (b) The Speaker shall be ex officio member of all Assembly and joint committees with all of the rights and privileges of that membership, except the right to vote.
+- (7) To establish a schedule of meetings of standing committees or subcommittees and to approve special meetings at a time different from the scheduled time. - (8) To have general control and direction over the Journals, papers, and bills of the Assembly and to establish a procedure in accordance with Assembly Rule 118 for admitting employees of the Legislature to the Assembly Chambers, including the Lobby in the rear of the chambers and any hallway or area of the floor that is adjacent to the desks occupied by the assistants to the Chief Clerk. - (9) To act as Chairperson of the Committee of the Whole. - (10) To order the Lobby and Gallery cleared whenever he or she deems it necessary. - (11) To authenticate by his or her signature, when necessary or required by law, all bills, memorials, resolutions, orders, proceedings, writs, warrants, and subpoenas issued by order of the Assembly. - (b) The Speaker is an ex officio member of all Assembly and joint committees with all of the rights and privileges of that membership, except the right to vote.
 In counting a quorum of any of those committees, the Speaker shall not be counted as a member. - (c) The Speaker shall, at each regular session, appoint a Member of the Assembly to serve on the Judicial Council pursuant to Section 6 of Article VI of the California Constitution.